DUPONT RETIREMENT BENEFITS CLASS ACTION

 If you received a class notice regarding this litigation in May/June 2024, you do not need to do anything further at this time.
 A copy of the Class Notice can be found here.

-If you are unsure of whether you are a member of either the Early Retirement Class or the Optional Retirement Class, you can complete the inquiry form found the Kantor & Kantor website, and we will be happy to provide you with additional information.
+If you are unsure of whether you are a member of either the Early Retirement Class or the Optional Retirement Class, you can complete the inquiry form found on the Kantor & Kantor website, and we will be happy to provide you with additional information.
 The form can be found here.

 Plaintiffs submitted a proposed judgment and order, and brief in support of this to the Court on May 8, 2025, and defendants responded on May 16, 2025.
 You can read Plaintiffs’ proposed judgment and order here, and Plaintiffs’ brief in support here.